GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 This document is for administrators of the HPC Toolkit FrontEnd.
 An administrator can manage the life cycles of HPC clusters, set up networking and storage resources that support clusters, install applications and manage user access.
 Ordinary HPC users should refer to the [User Guide](user_guide.md) for guidance on how to prepare and run jobs on existing clusters.

 The HPC Toolkit FrontEnd is a web application built upon the Django framework.
 By default, a Django superuser is created at deployment time.
 For large organisations, additional Django superusers can be created from the Admin site.

 ## System Deployment

 ### Prerequisites

-#### Client Machine:
+#### Client Machine

 - Linux (WSL) environment with bash interpreter
 - [Terraform CLI](https://www.terraform.io/downloads) installation
 - Google [Cloud CLI](https://cloud.google.com/cli) installation (`gcloud` utility)
 - Google cloud user for deployment [authenticated in gcloud](https://cloud.google.com/sdk/gcloud/reference/auth/login) (see below for required permissions)

-#### Google Cloud:
+#### Google Cloud

 - GCP project(s):
   - for the HPC Toolkit FrontEnd with at least the following APIs enabled:
     - Compute Engine API
     - Cloud Monitoring API
     - Cloud Logging API
     - Cloud Pub/Sub API
     - Cloud Resource Manager
     - Identity and Access Management (IAM) API

   - A GCP project for deploying Clusters with at least the following APIs enabled:

     - Compute Engine API
     - Cloud Monitoring API
     - Cloud Resource Manager
     - Cloud Logging API
     - Cloud OS Login API
     - Cloud Filestore API
     - Cloud Billing API
     - Vertex AI API

   - These two projects may actually be the same project.
 The HPC Toolkit Frontend supports deploying clusters into the same project in which the service machine runs, as well as deploying clusters into other projects.

 - Cloud user/service account with suitable roles granting the required permissions for deployment of the HPC Toolkit Frontend:

-    - The `Owner` role grants complete project control and is more than sufficient
+  - The *Owner* role grants complete project control and is more than sufficient

   - Alternatively, a collection of more limited roles can be used:

-    ```
     - Compute Admin
     - Storage Admin
     - Pub/Sub Admin